Gravitational Lensing by Polytropic Wormholes: Wormhole Formalism

 In the pioneering work of Morris and Thorne, they described a general class of solutions of Einstein equations representing wormholes \cite{4}.
 The conditions that they imposed in order to obtain the general form of the metric tensor included:\\ 1.
-The metric must be spherically symmetric and static (independent of time).\\ 2.
+The metric must be spherically symmetric and static.\\ 2.
 The solution must have a throat joining two asymptotically flat regions of spacetime.\\ 3.
 The metric must satisfy Einstein equations in every point of spacetime.\\ 4.
-The geometry will not have event horizons nor singularities.\\ Under these conditions, the general form for the metric tensor is:
+The geometry will not have event horizons nor singularities.\\ Under these conditions, the general form for the metric is:

 where $ \Phi(r) $ and $ b(r) $ are arbitrary functions of the radial coordinate $ r $. $ \Phi(r) $ is called the redshift function, for it is related to the gravitational redshift, and $ b(r) $ is known as the shape function, because as can be shown by embedding diagrams, it determines the shape of the wormhole.
 The coordinate $ r $ is non-monotonic in that it decreases from $ +\infty $ to a minimum value $ r_{0} $, representing the location of the throat of the wormhole, where $ b(r_{0})=r_{0} $, and then it increases from $ r_{0} $ to $ +\infty $.
 The proper circumference of a circle of fixed $ r $ centered at the wormhole is given by $ 2 \pi r $, with the minimum value $ 2 \pi r_{0} $ at the throat.
-Although the metric coefficient $ g_{rr} $ becomes divergent at the throat, which is signalled by the coordinate singularity, the proper radial distance
+Although the metric coefficient $ g_{rr} $ becomes divergent at the throat, which is a coordinate singularity, the proper radial distance

 should be finite.
-Note that as $ 0 \leq 1-b(r)/r \leq 1 $, the proper distance is greater than or equal to the coordinate distance, i.e., $ |l(r)| \geq r-r_{0} $.
-The metric \ref{me1} may be written in terms of the proper radial distance as
+Note that since $ 0 \leq 1-b(r)/r \leq 1 $, the proper distance is greater than or equal to the coordinate distance, i.e., $ |l(r)| \geq r-r_{0} $.
+The metric (\ref{me1}) may be written in terms of the proper radial distance as

 The proper distance decreases from $ l = +\infty $, in the upper universe, to $ l = 0 $ at the throat, and then from zero to $ -\infty $ in the lower universe.
 For the wormhole to be traversable, it must have no horizons, which implies that $ g_{tt}=-\exp(2\Phi(r))\neq0 $, so that $ \Phi(r) $ must be finite everywhere.
 We can use embedding diagrams to represent a wormhole and extract some useful information for the choice of the shape function $ b(r) $.
 Due to the spherically symmetric nature of the problem, one may consider an equatorial slice, $ \theta=\frac{\pi}{2} $, without loss of generality.
 The respective line element, considering a fixed moment of time, $ t = const $, is given by